cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

       }"
 {% endhighlight %}

-There you have it, for real this time.
-Of course, if you really wanted to make things robust, you'd probably
+There you have it, for real this time, a real array from your NodeList.

+One thing is worth mentioning though; when you convert your NodeList into an array, you are no longer dealing with a _live_ NodeList but instead an array of DOM nodes.
+This has some interesting consequences.
+Going back to our example where we ran the `myArray.pop()`, you'd not the top Digg story disappearing as your array is just a collection of DOM nodes, not representation of your DOM anymore.

+However, the DOM objects themselves are _live_.
+So if you were to do something like `myArray[0].innerHTML('foo bar')`, you would instead change the DOM.

 NodeLists are a powerful tool and with more and more browsers getting decent DOM APIs, you might find yourself dealing with more NodeLists instead of